More than 5 million Americans suffer from Alzheimer’s disease—and that number is expected to triple in the next 30 years.

-According to Dr. Jennie Ann Freiman, an obstetrician-gynecologist who is currently writing a book on Alzheimer’s, physical activity is one of the most effective and proven interventions to help prevent and delay the disease.
+According to Dr. Jennie Ann Freiman, an obstetrician-gynecologist and author of “The SEEDS Plan: Prevent And Reverse Alzheimer’s Disease,” physical activity is one of the most effective and proven interventions to help prevent and delay the disease.

 “Exercise helps maintain brain volume (which shrinks in Alzheimer’s) and promotes neuroplasticity, the forming of new brain connections,” Freiman wrote in an email.
 “Social dance is one of the activities shown to successfully help avert Alzheimer’s.”

 Sears recommends interval training (short bursts of activity followed by 90 seconds of rest), as well as lifting weights.
 He says these types of exercises reduce the impact of inflammation in other organs, resulting in better blood flow to the brain.

 In animal studies, sustained aerobic exercises, such as running, have been shown to increase nerve growth factors in parts of the brain related to memory and learning.